haiiliin/abqpy/_sources/user/output/python/write.rst.txt

   .. code-block:: python

       part1 = odb.Part(name='part-1',
-          embeddedSpace=THREE_D, type=DEFORMABLE_BODY)`
+          embeddedSpace=THREE_D, type=DEFORMABLE_BODY)

   For a full description of the Part constructor, see :py:class:`~abaqus.Odb.OdbPart.OdbPart`.
 The new Part object is empty and does not contain geometry.
-After you create the Part object, you add nodes and elements.You use the addNodes method to add nodes by defining node labels and coordinates.
+After you create the Part object, you add nodes and elements.

+  You use the addNodes method to add nodes by defining node labels and coordinates.
 You can also define an optional node set.
 For example,

   .. code-block:: python